Skip to content

 All new Marketing Hub accounts include marketing contacts.
 If you purchased your Marketing Hub subscription prior to the introduction of marketing contacts, you may not currently have access.
 To check whether your Marketing Hub subscription includes marketing contacts:

-• Under Products & Add-ons, check whether your Marketing Hub subscription shows Marketing Contacts.
+2. In the Overview tab under the Products & Add-ons section, check whether your Marketing Hub subscription shows Marketing Contacts.

-• If your subscription says Marketing Contacts, you can use marketing contacts.
+3. If your subscription says Marketing Contacts, you have access to marketing contacts.

 • Marketing contact status: indicates if the contact is currently a marketing or non-marketing contact.